binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 One downside: This violates the rule that only `update` mutates objects.
 Rather, for children, `update`, `assignTo`, and `unassignFromAny` all mutate.

+## Questions

+1. Should snapshots be deep or shallow?
+2. Should snapshots generally follow the persistence representation or the domain representation?
+If snapshots are purely implementation representations, it makes more sense to follow persistence, and let another layer translate (eg, REST)
+3. How should the domain hide simple details that are replaced with corresponding domain representations?

+An example using "parent" details:

+- `naturalId` (key) - common to all
+- `otherNaturalId` (key) - only persistence; snapshot should choose between this or `other`
+- `other` (domain) - only domain
+- `children` (domain) - only domain; snapshot does not provide this but could
+- `state` (string) - common to all
+- `at` (date-time) - only computed and snapshot
+- `value` (string) - common to all
+- `sideValues` (set of string) - common to all, but contrast with representation in the DB
+- `version` (number) - common to all

 ## Spring-recommended documentation